 Summary

-The US Government has announced its intention to transition its IANA related functions to the global multistakeholder community.
-This action will have a direct impact on all ccTLD managers so they are encouraged to become involved in this transition planning process.
-ICANN is establishing a ‘Coordinating Group’ as part of this process to develop an IANA stewardship transition proposal.
+The US Government has announced its intention to transition the IANA-related functions to the global multistakeholder community.
+This action will have a direct impact on all ccTLD managers, so they are encouraged to become involved in this transition planning process.
+ICANN is establishing a ‘Coordinating Group’ as part of this process to develop an IANA stewardship transition proposal based on stakeholder input.
 There will be 27 representatives on this group, including 4 ccTLD ‘operators’.
 The ccNSO has been asked to select these four individuals.
 The purpose of this email is to encourage all ccTLDs, whether or not they are members of the ccNSO, to become engaged in this process and to seek nominations for these four places.

 Background

 On 14 March 2014 the US Department of Commerce’s National Telecommunications and Information Administration (NTIA) announced its intent to transition stewardship of the Internet Assigned Numbers Authority (IANA) functions to the global multistakeholder community.
 The NTIA asked the Internet Corporation for Assigned Names and Numbers (ICANN), as the IANA functions contractor and global coordinator for the Domain Name System (DNS), to convene a multistakeholder process to develop a proposal for the transition.
-IANA also said that the transition proposal must have broad community support and address the following four principles:
+IANA also said that the transition proposal produced through this process must have broad community support and address the following four principles:

 Support and enhance the multistakeholder model;